trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D39 - February 1, 2018
+Continued with the Building Web Applications in PHP Coursera course.
+Installed ngrok and ran the "guessing game" assignment through the auto-grader.
+Learned about PHP functions; took the week 7 quiz.

 ### R1D38 - January 31, 2018
 Continued with the Building Web Applications in PHP Coursera course.
 Learned about PHP arrays; took the week 6 quiz and worked on the assignment.
 Need to install ngrok so I can run it through the auto-grader.